 Yes, it’s that holiday time of year again.
 While you’re busy decorating, baking, wrapping gifts, and preparing your household for guests, remember to watch out for holiday temptations for your pets.
 Don’t let a pet disaster turn both your and your pets’ Holiday “Ho-Ho-Ho!” into a Holiday “Oh No!”

 If a piece of pet treat gets stuck in Fido’s esophagus (the tube that connects the mouth to the stomach that food travels through), he may gulp, start drooling, or bring up undigested food after eating.
-Fido brings up the undigested food because the piece of pet treat blocks his dog food from getting to his stomach and there’s nowhere else for the food to go but back up.
+Fido will bring up the undigested food because the piece of pet treat blocks his dog food from getting to his stomach and there’s nowhere else for the food to go but back up.
 This can go on for days if the blockage is not removed.

 If something is stuck in Fido’s stomach or intestines, such as a bone or chew toy, the symptoms are different and you may not notice for several days.
 He may vomit and have diarrhea, be less active, not want to eat, and have stomach pain.
 If the blockage stays in Fido’s stomach or intestines for too long, he may become very ill.
 The worst-case scenario is when a hole develops at the blockage site, causing a life-threatening infection.